oyd11/fur-language/README.md

 ### Android:

-* [Dominic's keyboard](http://dominicweb.eu/en/dictionaries/african-keyboard/) ([Google Play](https://play.google.com/store/apps/details?id=eu.dominicweb.africankeyboard)) - includes all Fur letters and tone-markings, in either in the "All African" keyboard, or the "Cameroon" settings (not in the Sudan or Chad setting currently).
-We'll contact him soon to sync about a Fur or more suitable Sudanese layout.

-* On the "multiling o keyboard honso" - we could also set a suitable keymap, delays soon.
+* [Dominic's keyboard](http://dominicweb.eu/en/dictionaries/african-keyboard/) ([Google Play](https://play.google.com/store/apps/details?id=eu.dominicweb.africankeyboard)) - supports the above Fur alphabet as part of the "Sudan" keyboard map.

 ### iOS:
 No known keyboard.
 Keyman - on some settings, _should_ provide something, esp now that Keyman is a SIL project.